An ongoing dialogue on HIV/AIDS, infectious diseases,

 Some ID Stuff We’re Talking About on Medical Rounds — with Bonus Andy Borowitz Podcast

 As an infectious diseases specialist attending on the general medical service each year, I am the beneficiary of a wonderful knowledge exchange.
-The smart house staff and my generalist co-attending teach me the latest about hyperkalemia, anticoagulation, anemia, alcohol withdrawal, acute renal injury, COPD, atrial fibrillation, pancreatitis, asthma, diabetes, and congestive heart failure — to name […]
+The smart house staff and my generalist co-attending teach me the latest about hyperkalemia, anticoagulation, anemia, alcohol withdrawal, acute renal injury, COPD, atrial fibrillation, pancreatitis, asthma, diabetes, and congestive heart failure — to […]

 April 16th, 2018